beezwax/markdown-compiler/doc/tokenize.md

 As you can see, all the work is performed in the `from_string` method.
 All scanners must implement this method.
-The method takes a plain markdown string as input and returns a single token, using some logic to figure whether it should match it or not.
-When matched, returns a valid token, otherwise, returns a "null token".
-Note that, a token knows when it's invalid, in this case when either the `type` or the `value` are empty, that's the `InvalidTokenError` we are catching.
+The method takes a plain markdown string as input and returns a single token, using some logic to determine whether it should match it or not.
+When matched, it returns a valid token.
+Otherwise, it returns a "null token".
+Note that a token knows when it's invalid — in this case when either the `type` or the `value` are empty — that's the `InvalidTokenError` we are catching.

-> __NOTE__ Null objects are an object oriented pattern which is used to get rid
+> __NOTE__ Null objects are an object-oriented pattern which is used to get rid
 > of unwanted `if` and avoid possible nil reference errors.
 If you've never
-> heard of this before, you might want to check out [this other blog post](https://blog.beezwax.net/2016/03/25/avoid-nil-checks-code-confidently-be-happy/) which explains it.
+> heard of this before, you might want to check out [this other blog post](https://blog.beezwax.net/2016/03/25/avoid-nil-checks-code-confidently-be-happy/), which explains it.

 Now onto the other scanner, `TextScanner`.
 This one is a bit more complicated